hzeller/folve/README.md

-Because input and output files are compressed, we cannot predict what the relationship between file-offset and sample-number is; so skipping forward requires to convolve everything up to the point (the zita convolver is pretty fast though, so you'll hardly notice).
+Because input and output files are compressed, we cannot predict what the relationship between file-offset and sample-number is; so skipping forward requires to convolve everything up to the point (the convolver is pretty fast though, so you'll hardly notice).

 While indexing, some media servers try to skip to the end of the file (do not know why, to check if the end is there ?), so there is code that detects this